Author: ANIL GUPTA, Technology Consultant for BigData, Machine Learning, Data Analytics and Internet of Thing Thinker, Writer

 Likewise in the commercial vehicle segment also connectivity in vehicles proved to be very useful.
 Services like vehicle location monitoring, smart location based logistics management, fuel theft monitoring, idling time, route tracking and monitoring, speed monitoring, traffic violation reports etc are helping the service providers to optimize operations and save cost of operations.

 As we mentioned Connectivity services in the vehicle are rapidly moving from Luxury, Differentiated to Essential, Integrated services.
 There are several factors acting as catalyst in this journey.
 Rapid adoption of Smartphone and smartphone enabled services has increased the awareness of connected services among common users.
 Ubiquitous connectivity, drop in the bandwidth cost and rapid expansion of high speed wireless connectivity also enabled such move.
-Location based, personalized and context driven services are another important factor for giving rise to connected services.
+Location based, personalized and context driven services are another factor for giving rise to connected services.

 As far as the connected vehicles services goes, the market in India is still in the early stage.
 It is evident among major OEM players that they need to essentially roll out services to stay in the game, otherwise it will be too late for their market position.
 However there are some basic questions that most of the players are currently struggling with.
 These are